Tom Dart

 Thomas J. Dart (born May 22, 1962) is an American attorney, politician, and law enforcement officer serving as the Sheriff of Cook County, Illinois.
 He previously served as a member of both chambers of the Illinois General Assembly.
 He has held the office of sheriff since 2006.
-Due to reforms he implemented, he was name one of Time magazines 100 most influential people in 2008.
+Due to reforms he implemented, he was name one of Time Magazine's 100 most influential people in 2008.

 Education

 Dart was born May 22, 1962, in Chicago, Illinois.
 He graduated from Mount Carmel High School.
 He earned a Bachelor of Arts degree in history and general social studies from Providence College and a Juris Doctor from Loyola University Chicago.

 Career

 He served as a staffer to U.S. Senator Claiborne Pell (D-RI) and on the staff of the Illinois Senate's Committee on the Judiciary.
 He was also an Assistant State's Attorney in Cook County.
 In 1991, he was appointed to the Illinois Senate to fill the vacancy caused by the resignation of Senator Jeremiah E. Joyce (D-Chicago).
 In the 1992 Democratic primary, Dart defeated Nelson Rice Sr., a five-term incumbent lawmaker for a seat in the Illinois House of Representatives.
 He served from January 1993 until January 2003.
 After his time in the legislature, he became chief of staff to Cook County Sheriff Michael F. Sheahan.
 In November 2002, Dart was the Democratic nominee for state treasurer of Illinois but lost to incumbent Republican Judy Baar Topinka.